convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/README.md

 a. ```try``` Block:
 * This block contains the code that might potentially raise an exception.
 * If no exceptions occur within the try block, the code executes normally, and the program continues.
-* They are are a way to handle errors and unexpected situations that may occur during the execution of a program.
+* Exceptions are are a way to handle errors and unexpected situations that may occur during the execution of a program.
 When an exception occurs, the normal flow of the program is interrupted, and the interpreter tries to find a suitable exception handler to deal with the problem.
+This allows you to write more robust and maintainable code.

 b. ```except``` Block:
 * This block defines how to handle exceptions.